ohnx/random/noJSON/README.md

 noJSON
 ============
+**Notice: I am currently working on a newer version of this app in Python.**

 simple nodejs server that extracts the value of a key from a piece of JSON.
 It *should* never crash.